Episode intel from Latino Los Angeles

 Alex Salazar: Former police officer.

-Elisa Sol Garcia: Community organizer.
+Elisa Sol Garcia: Community organizer, founder of Boyle Heights Bridge Runners.

 ‘I would totally vote for him’